czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Accuracy topped at epoch 49 of VGG16, reached 90%.

+Unified APIs of two training services and two models so that my VGG models can use the same modifications from the other models.
+Now that it's done, I can honestly write one common description about the modifications in my paper.
+After the extensive changes, it seems to work still:

+    Epoch: 23
+    0 / 391 : Loss: 0.241 | Acc: 91.406% (117/128)
+    150 / 391 : Loss: 0.206 | Acc: 92.772% (17931/19328)
+    300 / 391 : Loss: 0.217 | Acc: 92.309% (35565/38528)
+    Test eval: Loss: 0.451 | Acc: 86.310% (8631/10000)

+# Thu 24 Oct

+Started training baseline models again:

+    [minhle@int2 newlogic]$ squeue | grep minh
+            7014019       gpu train-ci   minhle PD       0:00      1 (Priority)
+            7014021       gpu train-mn   minhle PD       0:00      1 (Priority)

 TODO: compare neurons of ReLU and logic nets to see if the latter is "more logic" (what would that mean...?)
+--> Illustrating difference between distributed repr and localist repr:

+    Interpolation plot: Plot activation along two axes: a digit x to a digit y and the same digit x to digit z.
+Distributed repr will result in smooth transition whereas localist repr small regions of strong activation surrounded by large swaths of zero activation.

 TODO: evaluate elliptical